oracle-devrel/devo.tutorials/code-editor-scm.md

 categories:
 - oci
 date: 2023-05-10 12:00
-description: Learn how to set up and work with a Git repository inside of Oracle Code Editor
+description: Learn how to set up and work with a Git repository inside of Oracle Code Editor, included in your Oracle Cloud account
 author: brett-terpstra
 ---
 Code Editor is a fantastic tool provided as part of your Oracle Cloud interface, and available in [OCI Free Tier]({{site.urls.always_free}}).
 It's a slimmed down version of VS Code, right in your browser, directly connected to Oracle Resource Manager and all of the files and projects in your cloud account.